SasCezar/E-Grid/README.md

 ### What Inspired Us?
 The crisis showed how people can efficiently organize at a local level to support their community and medical equipment needs.
 However, this can't easily scale to regional, national, and european level.
-Moreover, industries can join the effort too, by making their infrastructure available and  switch their production to products that are needed to fight the emergency.
+Moreover, industries can join the effort too, by making their infrastructure available and switching their production to goods that are needed to fight the emergency.
-This solution will help both the community, which will have more medical equipment available with a shorted delay, and also industries that will have a way to reduce their losses due to the shortage of demand.
+This solution will help both communities, which will have more medical equipment available in a shorter time, and also industries that will have an alternative way to maintain their production in case of shortage of the demand caused by the emergency.
-To support international collaboration and give an alternative income solution to industries, we developed E-Grid (European Emergency Grid).
+To support international collaboration and give an alternative income solution to industries, we propose E-Grid (European Emergency Grid).

 ### What E-Grid brings to the table?